andrewjmead/wpsites/README.md

 This is just the beginning.
 Read on to see how you can create and customize your site templates.

-# Some things worth noting
+# Things to keep in mind

 1. WPSites uses WP-CLI behind the scenes
 2. WPSites is not a server and doesn't care how you're localhost sites are being served up

-## Building your own templates
+# Creating your own templates

 There are three top-level properties in `.wpsites.php`.
 There's `sites_directory`, `defaults`, and `templates`.
 This section covers `defaults` and `templates`.